Best Thai Pineapple Fried Rice

-Serving pineapple fried rice in a pineapple boat adds a festive and tropical touch, making it the perfect dish for parties, especially those with a Southeast Asian cuisine or tropical theme.
+Serving Thai fried rice in a pineapple boat adds a festive and tropical touch, making it the perfect dish for parties, especially those with a Southeast Asian cuisine or tropical theme.

 Don’t be fooled by its exotic appearance, as this dish is incredibly simple to make and can be ready in just 30 minutes.

-My Thai pineapple fried rice is taken to the next level with the addition of Pork floss, which is finely shredded and dried pork that adds a wonderful depth of flavor.
+My fried rice is taken to the next level with the addition of Pork floss, which is finely shredded and dried pork that adds a wonderful depth of flavor.